Choosing to take advantage of a highly rated inpatient program at this California heroin rehab is the first step to regaining control of your life.

 When you think of a heroin addict, what do you picture in your mind?
 Someone living on the streets?
 Someone who hasn’t showered in a few days?
 Someone with teeth missing, or dirty clothes?
 Anyone standing on a corner in a bad neighborhood?
 In reality, heroin abuse is getting a new face.
-It is far more likely to find your middle class neighbor or coworker having a heroin addiction than you would probably realize.
+It is far more likely to find your middle-class neighbor or coworker having a heroin addiction than you would probably realize.
 The harsher reality is that heroin abuse touches every socioeconomic group without discrimination.
-This as a result of heroin abuse increasing by 770 percent in some states since 2000 and 60% across the US.
+This is a result of heroin abuse increasing by 770 percent in some states since 2000 and 60% across the US.
 While other types of drug abuse are experiencing decreases, it seems as though heroin is picking up their slack with its increase.

 How does this happen?